Do Hydrogen Fuel Cells for Forklifts Make Sense?

 Fuel cells have been heralded as the green solution to cars.
 Much money has been invested into research and development for making the technology work in the car market, reducing emissions and making the air we breathe cleaner.
-While scientists are working on putting the technology into the car market, new companies have also emerged looking into building fuel cell for forklifts.
+While scientists are working on putting the technology into the car market, new companies have also emerged looking into building hydrogen fuel cells for forklifts.
 And why not.
 Aren’t large distribution centers just like small cities with the amount of people and vehicles in them?
 So the argument goes that, maybe, more effort should be put into introducing fuel cells into materials handling equipment (MHE) first.
 So if fuel cells are the solution, what are the problems they solve?
 Some suggest the problems would include:

 - Emissions and air quality